robertdeckers/MuDForM/README.md

 # MuDForM
 This repository contains the publicly available documents for MuDForM (Multi-Domain Formalization Method):
-- the MuDForM method definition, which describes the modeling concepts, the method flow in terms of steps and guidelines, and the viewpoints.
-IT also explains how the method is constructed based on cognitive aspects and using some powerful construction patterns.
+- The MuDForM method definition, which describes the modeling concepts, the method flow in terms of steps and guidelines, and the viewpoints.
+It also explains how the method is constructed based on cognitive aspects, using some powerful construction patterns.
 - A zip file with the webversion of the MuDForM definition.
 - Paper about the methodical conversion of text to models, accepted at PoEM 2022
 - Paper about model-based feature specifications, published in Journal of Software evolution and process.